attachmentgenie/attachmentgenie-tempo/README.md

 If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.

-### Beginning with example
+### Beginning with tempo

 The very basic steps needed for a user to get the module up and running.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).
+If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an tempo, see http://forge.puppetlabs.com/puppetlabs/firewall).

 ## Usage